Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture: Alternative measurement scheme

-Finally, we could also consider a QND measurement scheme using a similar setup to the one discussed in the previous paragraphs.
-In this alternate method the qubits that are coupled to the cavities associated to the vibrational modes of the molecule would be prepared in the GHZ state $\frac{1}{\sqrt{2}} \left( \ket{00 \ldots 0} + \ket{11 \ldots 1} \right)$.
-Switching on the off-resonant coupling between the qubits and the cavities during a window of time $\tau$ introduces a photon number dependent phase factor
+An alternative QND measurement scheme using a setup similar to the one discussed in the main text would consist of the measurement qubits being prepared in the Greenberger-Horne-Zeilinger (GHZ) state $\frac{1}{\sqrt{2}} \left( \ket{00 \ldots 0} + \ket{11 \ldots 1} \right)$.
+For $\Delta_j \ll \omega_j$, switching on the off-resonant coupling between the qubits and the cavities during a window of time $\tau$ introduces a photon-number-dependent phase factor